-The Proposed Action is likely to result in an adverse effect to Pacific Groundfish EFH that is not substantial.
+The Proposed Action may affect Pacific Groundfish EFH.
 This would occur due to the removal of sediment and benthic organisms with a clamshell dredge, which is unavoidable; due to temporary hearing shifts during impact pile driving, if impact hammer pile driving is unavoidable; and due to fish behavior or other adverse effects from increased turbidity during dredging, pile driving, and other in-water construction activities.
 Although essentially all of the effects of the Proposed Action may be considered temporary, the recolonization of disturbed areas by benthic invertebrates is thought to require several months at a minimum.
 The expanded OHTB and IHTB footprints could also provide additional opportunity for recolonization by invasive species.
 Impact pile driving would occur over a maximum of 11 days, during which temporary hearing shifts could occur.
 During impact pile driving, a bubble curtain would be used to attenuate underwater sound levels.
 Silt curtains would be used where specific site conditions demonstrate that they would be practicable, and effectively minimize any potential adverse effects from increased turbidity.
 Other effects, such as underwater noise from vibratory drivers, would cease immediately when active in-water construction stops, and may be avoided or minimized by fish (including prey fishes) exhibiting avoidance behavior.